chandima131/chandima131/README.md

 [chandima131/README.md](https://github.com/chandima131/README.md)

 ## 💫 About Me:
 👋 Greetings!
-I'm Chandima, a Full Stack Developer.
+I'm Chandima Samarakoon, a Full Stack Developer.

-🚀 I underwent comprehensive training at [Your Training Program or Bootcamp], specializing in Full Stack development.
-This program not only enhanced my technical proficiency but also instilled a deep understanding of Agile methodologies and effective collaboration within tech teams.

-🌐 Prior to transitioning into the tech field, I managed my own business.
-Recognizing the substantial risk and investment associated with hiring a junior developer, I want to assure you of my awareness of this responsibility.
-I am committed to demonstrating that selecting me is a judicious decision, and I am dedicated to promptly becoming a valuable team member.
+🚀 Highly motivated and flexible Full Stack Developer with a strong background in software development.
+Experienced in managing R&D projects, ensuring data quality, privacy, and security, and collaborating effectively with cross-functional teams.
+Skilled in engaging with clients to drive R&D strategy and product innovation.

 💡 **Key Attributes**:
 - 🔄 Adaptability: I possess a rapid learning curve and can adapt swiftly to new challenges.